 - Who is Muhammad?

 Philosophy and Ethics GCSE (Y9 – 11)

-Philosophy is currently a core GCSE that all pupils are expected to complete in the one hour a week allocated to the subject.
-We follow the AQA syllabus Religious Studies A. it includes modules on Christianity, Islam and ‘Themes’ on Philosophical and Ethical issues such as Euthanansia, Abortion and Capital Punishment.
+Philosophy is a core GCSE that all students are expected to complete in the one hour a week allocated to the subject.
+We follow the AQA syllabus Religious Studies A. It includes modules on Christianity, Islam and ‘Themes’ on Philosophical and Ethical issues such as Euthanansia, Abortion and Capital Punishment.

 In philosophy and Ethics, students learn how religion, philosophy and ethics form the basis of our culture, and develop valuable skills that will help prepare them for further study.
 Students will also develop analytical and critical thinking skills, the ability to work with abstract ideas, leadership and research skills.

 Students will be challenged with questions about belief, values, meaning, purpose and truth, enabling them to develop their own attitudes towards religious and ethical issues.

 The course is assessed in two exams lasting 1 hour 45 minutes each.
 These will be taken at the end of Year 11 and assessed externally by AQA.
 The first exam is focused on the beliefs and practices of the religions studied.
 The second exam is focused on four Philosophical and Ethical ‘Themes’.
 Each exam counts for 50% of the pupil’s overall grade and there are no modular exams or coursework.
 There will be a single tier of assessment covering grades 9 – 1.